Last Updated on January 22, 2021 by Maggie Sutton

 - Liquidated damages clause if you back out

-Being aware of the process, what goes into it, and how you play a role in working with your real estate agent to bring things together helps with how to make an offer on a house.
+Being aware of the process, what goes into it, and how to work with your real estate agent to bring things together helps with how to make an offer on a house.

 Register with Homes for Heroes and we’ll match you with our real estate specialist in your area.
 They can be your agent and guide you through the process, help you make an offer to land your dream home, and save you money in the process.